 A series is part of Samsung's budget to mid-range and upper mid-range offerings, and the recent phones in this lineup do offer the promise of seven years of major Android updates.
 Therefore, if you bought a Galaxy A series phone, chances are, it will be updated to One UI 8 eventually, albeit a little later down the line.

-As mentioned earlier, the firm has already announced that it will be rolling out One UI 8 Beta to Galaxy A36, A55, A35 and A54 in September 2025.
+Samsung is already rolling out One UI 8 Beta to Galaxy A36, A55, A35 and A54 as of September 1, 2025.
+Expected stable release date for a handful of devices are available following the recent leak.

 - Galaxy A15